US producer prices suggest mild inflation

-Low inflation has enabled the Fed to pursue extraordinary stimulus programs to try to boost spending, hiring and economic growth.
-It has begun to unwind some of its stimulus, cutting its monthly bond purchases to US$45 billion from US$85 billion last year.
-The bond purchases are intended to lower long-term interest rates.
+Still, low inflation has enabled the Fed to pursue extraordinary stimulus programs to try and boost the economy.
+It has begun to unwind some of that stimulus, cutting its monthly bond purchases to US$45 billion from US$85 billion last year.